Acute inflammation of the meninges, which are three protective membranes surrounding the brain and spinal cord, is called meningitis.

 Meningitis is one of the very contagious diseases.
 It can spread through the respiratory droplets of the affected patients when they cough, sneeze and speak.
 Diseases that could spread through air-borne routes could spread easily, and it is necessary to follow ideal precautionary measures.

-Do you have a question on Meningitis or ?Ask a Doctor Online
+Do you have a question on Headache or Corticosteroids?Ask a Doctor Online